Call Your Energy Back

-I want to talk about energy today in a little more traditional sense.
+Feeling low energy?
+Let's think about the reasons why that might happen.
 We often talk about “having energy” to do what we want to do in our day.
 So I might say to someone, “I just have no energy today.”
 Or we might choose not to do something and say, “I just don’t have the energy for that right now.”
 So in this sense, we define energy as “the power and ability to be physically and mentally active” (Cambridge Dictionary).
-Everyone wants to have enough energy to be physically and mentally active.
+Everyone wants to have enough energy to be active.
 Nothing makes you feel old and sick quite like dragging yourself through the day wishing you could lie down and go back to sleep.

 So from this viewpoint, we see our energy as a simple input/output equation.
 Inputs give us energy and make us feel full of life.
 Outputs require that you expend energy in some way.
 Put in the right amounts of food, sleep, friends, family, and relaxation and get out enough energy to support your work, household chores, family responsibilities, exercise, and commitments.
 (In the image below, you will see that I put friends and family on both sides of the equation because they can both give us energy and deplete it, depending on the situation.)
 So your input/output formula might look like this: